jimburton/noughts-and-crosses-react/README.md

 progress of the game.
 We also need to make a change to the click handler so that it won't make any change to the interface after the game has been won.
 The final version of the `App` component is below.
+Note that the `handleClick` function now returns early if the square has been clicked on before *or* the game is over.

 ```
 // App.tsx